mbourgey/CBW_HTseq_module4/README.md

 **Option 2:** Alternatively, you can download all the NA12878.* files in the current directory to your local computer:

 To do this you can use the procedure that was described previously.
-Open another terminal and launch the following command to copy your data into your local computer
+Open another terminal and use the `scp` command to copy your data into your local computer

 ```
 scp -r userXX@CBW.calculquebec.cloud:workspace/HTseq/Module4/bam .
 scp -r userXX@CBW.calculquebec.cloud:workspace/HTseq/Module4/variants  .
 ```

-where `XX` is the id of your account.
-You may enter your password.
-Once the copy is done, open IGV and load the file from folders bam and variants.
+Next, open IGV and select b37 as the reference genome as you did in the visualization module.

+In IGV, load both the original and the realigned bam files (NA12878.bwa.sort.bam and NA12878.bwa.sort.rmdup.realign.bam) using (File->Load from file...).

+After you have loaded the two bam files, load the two vcf files (NA12878.hc.vcf and NA12878.rmdup.realign.hc.vcf) in the same way.

 -----